Chavenage House: The house

-Visiting Chavenage

-The house is open to the public on a limited basis.
-It is also available for use for conferences and functions and as a wedding venue.

-Chavenage as a filming location
+Filming location

-Chavenage has been used in films and for television programmes, including Barry Lyndon, The Ghost of Greville Lodge, the first Hercule Poirot story The Mysterious Affair at Styles; a 'Gotcha' for Noel's House Party, The Barchester Chronicles; Berkeley Square; Cider with Rosie; Grace & Favour; The House of Eliott; Casualty and Dracula.
-From 2008 the house featured as Candleford Manor in the BBC's Lark Rise to Candleford.
-Scenes from Bonekickers, Tess of the D'Urbervilles, starring Eddie Redmayne and In Love with Barbara were shot at Chavenage in 2008.
+Chavenage has been used in films and for television programmes, including Barry Lyndon, The Ghost of Greville Lodge, the first Hercule Poirot story The Mysterious Affair at Styles, a 'gotcha' for Noel's House Party, The Barchester Chronicles, Berkeley Square, Cider with Rosie, Grace & Favour, The House of Eliott, Casualty and Dracula.
+From 2008 the house was featured as Candleford Manor in the BBC's Lark Rise to Candleford.
+Scenes from Bonekickers, Tess of the D'Urbervilles starring Eddie Redmayne, and In Love with Barbara were shot at Chavenage in 2008.

-Recent credits include Rosamunde Pilcher's The Four Seasons, the BBC's Nightwatch and the CBBC's series Sparticles.
+Recent credits include Rosamunde Pilcher's The Four Seasons, the 2024 drama "Rivals".
+BBC credits include Nightwatch, am I being unreasonable, and CBBC's series Sparticles.
 Two productions were shot at Chavenage in 2013, The Unknown Heart, based on an idea by Rosamunde Pilcher as well the historical drama New Worlds (Channel 4), starring Jamie Dornan.
-Chavenage is Trenwith House in the new adaption of Winston Graham's Poldark (2015 TV series), starring Aidan Turner.
+Chavenage is Trenwith House in the adaption of Winston Graham's Poldark (2015 TV series), starring Aidan Turner.